bondress/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c is a C program that prints the alphabet in lowercase, followed by a new line (except q and e).
 I only used the putchar function, others were not allowed.

-5-print_numbers.c is a C program prints all single digit numbers of base 10 starting from 0, followed by a new line.
+5-print_numbers.c is a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+6-print_numbersz.c is a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+(Not allowed: type char, functions printf, puts and others like it).